yi904835116/lab06-sockets/README.md

 ```

 ## Node Clients

+Your client code should take user input from the command line, and send it to the server.
+It should also print out messages that it receives from the server to the command line.

 The way to create clients in node is to initialize a new net.Socket() object, and to call connect() on the new socket object.
 The main events that need to be listened for are 'data' and 'close'.
 ```
 //make the client